jtannas/js-charting/README.md

 This is a settings file for the eslint tool - a linter for javascript/ecmascript code.

+### `.gitignore`
+Tells git which files to exclude from version control.

+### `graphing-defaults.json`
+This file contains the default settings for the graphing API as a JSON object.
+The setting therein can be overridden through the options parameter of the `drawBarChart` API.

 ### `index.html`
 The index.html is for demonstrating the API once it is built.
 The intent is to be able to open the file in a browser and see the results.